codingbug671/qa-assignment/README.md

 ## Features

-- Automated UI tests for magento software testing - luna store covering all functionalities
+- Automated UI tests for magento software testing - luma store covering all functionalities
 - API tests using postman for petstore.
 - Manual and performance testcases for magento software testing site.